Pagghiu/SaneCppLibraries/Documentation/Libraries/Async.md

 # Implementation

 Library abstracts async operations by exposing a completion based mechanism.
-This mechanism currently maps on `kqueue` on macOS and `OVERLAPPED` on Windows but it should efficiently map over `io_uring` on Linux (when it will be implemented).
+This mechanism currently maps on `kqueue` on macOS and `OVERLAPPED` on Windows.
+It currently uses `epoll` on Linux but it should efficiently map over `io_uring`, that will be implemented in the future, as the API is centered around completions and not readiness.

 The api works on file and socket descriptors, that can be obtained from the [File](@ref library_file) and [Socket](@ref library_socket) libraries.